mocharoto/Chess_Engine/README.md

 # Chess_Engine
-This is a Chess Engine written in C++ by Simon Kim, Sean Brock, and Julian Yi.
+This is a Chess Engine written in C++ by Simon Kim, Sean Brock, Srujan Kanteti and Julian Yi.

 ### Building from source